-Macleay Island crime wrap Assault: On May 13, a 47-year-old man from Macleay Island was charged with common assault on a 16-year-old and due to appear at Cleveland Magistrates Court on June 11.
-On May 24, a 31-year-old man was charged with assault occasioning bodily harm of a 50-year-old man. […] Continue reading
+Macleay Island crime wrap Street and good order offences: On June 22, a 31-year-old woman from Macleay Island was charged with public nuisance, obstruct police and wilful damage and is due to appear at Cleveland Magistrates Court on July 16.
+On June 22, a 46-year-old woman from Macleay Island was charged […] Continue reading

 Would you like to start a career in business or construction, or know anyone who would?
 Bay Island Community Services Inc. (BICSI) are currently offering a ‘Certificate 1 in Business’ and a ‘Certificate 1 in Construction’.
 Both ‘Skilling Queenslanders for Work’ traineeships are 20 weeks, with full-time pay.
 Certificate […] Continue reading

 Council adopts new policy on the temporary commercial use of public open space A new Council policy will help activate local open spaces and parks, generating economic opportunity while allowing residents and visitors to enjoy the Redlands Coast naturally wonderful locations.
 Council’s Temporary Commercial Use of Public Open […] Continue reading

 Redlands Coast set to welcome young entrepreneurs Redlands Coast will be under an international spotlight when some of the world’s most influential minds gather at Redland Performing Arts Centre on 13 September for the 2019 Young Entrepreneur Summit (YES).
 Specially designed for 12- to 25-year-old students aiming to become […] Continue reading